-Nathan’s debut as a feature film composer, ‘Butterfly Kisses’, won a Crystal Bear at the 67th Berlin International Film Festival and his ‘great organ score’ was singled out in Peter Bradshaw’s Guardian review.
-Nathan’s feature length scores include Latvian thriller ‘What Nobody Can See’ (Moscow International Film Festival) and Italian documentary ‘Avanti’ (Rome Independent Film Festival).
-Nathan also composed additional music as well as arranging and orchestrating the score for feature biopic ‘Mary Shelley’ (Toronto International & Tribeca Film Festivals), which was nominated for ‘Discovery of the Year’ at the 2018 World Soundtrack Awards.
+Nathan’s debut as a feature film composer, ‘Butterfly Kisses’, won a Crystal Bear at the 67th Berlin International Film Festival and his ‘great organ score’ was singled out in Peter Bradshaw’s Guardianreview.
+Nathan’s feature length scores include Latvian thriller ‘What Nobody Can See’ (Hollywood Silver Screen Prize winner) and Italian documentary ‘Avanti’ (Rome Independent Film Festival).
+Nathan also composed additional music as well as arranging and orchestrating the score for ‘Mary Shelley’ (Toronto International & Tribeca Film Festivals), which was nominated for ‘Discovery of the Year’ at the 2018 World Soundtrack Awards.

-Nathan’s most recent advertising work includes composing Sony Playstation’s Champion’s League Idents, which will be broadcast worldwide for the 2018/19 season.
+Nathan’s recent advertising work includes composing Sony Playstation’s Champion’s League Idents, broadcast around the world for the 2018/19 season.
 He has written music for a wide range of commercial brands, from Nike and Adidas promos to Kew Garden’s ‘Temperate House’ campaign.
-Nathan has also had the privilege of collaborating with songwriting legend Roger Greenaway (‘That’s Asda Price’ & ‘I’d Like to Teach the World to Sing’) arranging a new breakfast jingle for McDonald’s.
+Nathan has also had the privilege of collaborating with song writing legend Roger Greenaway (‘That’s Asda Price’ & ‘I’d Like to Teach the World to Sing’) arranging a new breakfast jingle for McDonald’s.

-Nathan has also brought his experience as a composer to the role of music editor, working in close collaboration with editorial departments on some of the UK’s largest films including ‘Paddington 2’, ‘Sherlock Gnomes’ and ‘Johnny English Strikes Again’.
+Nathan has brought his experience as a composer to the role of music editor, working in close collaboration with editorial departments on films including ‘Paddington 2’, ‘Sherlock Gnomes’ and ‘Johnny English Strikes Again’.
 Also in the music department, Nathan worked as assistant composer to Daniel Pemberton on several films including Warner Brother’s ‘King Arthur: Legend of the Sword’.